 The natural flow of water and sediment would not be improved, resulting in continued aggradation of sediment in the three washes and over the road.
-Hydrologic and geologic processes would continue to degrade further from a natural desired condition.
-The hydrologic process of transporting sediment and water during rainfall events in Salt Wash, Salt Valley Wash, and Winter Camp Wash would continue to be slow due to a shallow gradient, resulting in ever increasing sediment aggradation and more flooding-induced road closures.
+Hydrologic and geomorphologic processes would continue to degrade further from a natural desired condition.
+The hydrologic process of transporting sediment and water during rainfall events in Salt Wash, Salt Valley Wash, and Winter Camp Wash would continue to be slow due to a shallow gradient, resulting in ever increasing sediment aggradation and more floodinginduced road closures.
 The increase in sediment build-up further leads to a shallower gradient, contributing to a negative feedback loop of degrading hydrologic processes.
-Without the transport of sediment and water down the three washes, the geologic features of the washes are compromised, and the typical geologic process of sediment being moved downstream (erosion) does not occur.
-The insufficient hydrologic and geologic processes in-turn support denser vegetation growth within the washes, particularly non-native tamarisk, trapping sediment in the washes and further compounding the current undesirable condition.
+Without the transport of sediment and water down the three washes, the geomorphologic features of the washes are compromised.
+The insufficient hydrologic and geomorphologic processes in-turn support denser vegetation growth within the washes, particularly nonnative tamarisk, trapping sediment in the washes and further compounding the current undesirable condition.
 According to the 2014 U.S. National Climate Assessment, increases in the frequency and intensity of extreme precipitation events are projected for all U.S. Regions, with the region around Arches National Park projected to increase 40-50% (Melillo et al., 2014, Kunkel et al., 2013).
 Thus, episodic flood events and their associated impacts will likely increase at Arches based on these projections, leading to more flooding-induced road closures and increasing sediment deposition on the road and in the wash channels and culverts.

 Cumulative Impacts.
 Past actions including removing low water crossings, paving the road, installing culverts, and performing minor wash excavations have contributed to sediment aggradation and the overall degradation of hydrologic processes.
-These past actions when combined with impacts resulting from Alternative 1 [No Action], would likely lead to worsening degradations of hydrologic and geologic processes, increased undercutting of the road, and an increase in non-native vegetation, which is outcompeting native vegetation across most of the project area.
+These past actions when combined with impacts resulting from Alternative 1 [No Action], would likely lead to worsening degradations of hydrologic and geomorphologic processes, increased undercutting of the road, and an increase in non-native vegetation, which is outcompeting native vegetation across most of the project area.
 Tamarisk would continue to trap sediment within the washes, further hindering natural hydrologic processes.
-Therefore, considering the impacts to hydrologic and geologic processes from Alternative 1 in the context of other past, present, and reasonably foreseeable future actions, the overall cumulative effect is adverse and long-term.
+Therefore, considering the impacts to hydrologic and geomorphologic processes from Alternative 1 in the context of other past, present, and reasonably foreseeable future actions, the overall cumulative effect is adverse and long-term.